 Restoration first.
 In all regions, the majority of funding has been slated for restoration projects to repair damaged habitat, followed by projects to acquire more pristine areas important for salmon.

 Not all regions have the same priorities.
-The second type of project receiving the most funding is acquisition projects in the Hood Canal, Middle Columbia River, Puget Sound, and Upper Columbia River Salmon Recovery Regions but the Northeast Washington, Snake River, and Washington Coast Salmon Recovery Regions show substantial commitment to planning and assessments, while the Lower Columbia River Salmon Recovery Region spends its money on monitoring.
+The second type of project receiving the most funding is acquisition projects in the Middle Columbia River, Puget Sound, and Upper Columbia River Salmon Recovery Regions but the Hood Canal, Lower Columbia River, Northeast Washington, Snake River, and Washington Coast Salmon Recovery Regions show substantial commitment to planning and assessments.

-View the 2016 Governor’s Update to see how the Salmon Recovery Funding Board and other salmon-related funds managed by the Recreation and Conservation Office were distributed by region and across the state.
+View the 2018 Executive Summary to see how the Salmon Recovery Funding Board and other salmon-related funds managed by the Recreation and Conservation Office were distributed by region and across the state.